-You will be eligible for graduation once you have completed all five phases as outlined above.
+You will be eligible for graduation once you have completed all five phases as outlined above and have been in DUI Court for a minimum of 18 months.
 The time frame varies according to your performance and will be determined by the Team.
 Your family, friends, employers, counselors and sponsor are welcome to come to court and share in this joyous and life-affirming occasion.
 There will be a graduation ceremony in which you will receive a certificate demonstrating your completion of the DUI Court and accomplishment of achieving a clean and sober life.